PgBiel/elembic/src/element.typ

   if type(filter) == function {
     filter = filter(__elembic_data: special-data-values.get-where)
   }
-  assert(type(filter) == dictionary and filter-key in filter, message: "element.filtered: invalid filter, please use 'custom-element.with(...)' to generate a filter.") assert(type(rule) == function, message: "element.filtered: this is not a valid rule (not a function), please use functions such as 'set_' to create one.")
+  assert(type(filter) == dictionary and filter-key in filter, message: "elembic: element.filtered: invalid filter, please use 'custom-element.with(...)' to generate a filter.") assert(type(rule) == function, message: "elembic: element.filtered: this is not a valid rule (not a function), please use functions such as 'set_' to create one.")

   let rule = rule([]).children.last().value.rule
   let filtered-rule = ((prepared-rule-key): true, version: element-version, kind: "filtered", filter: filter, rule: rule, name: none, mode: rule.at("mode", default: auto))